 Conclusion

 The impact of different health insurance schemes in many countries on utilisation generally shows a positive effect.
 This is aligned with the supply-demand theory in which health insurance decreases the price of health care services resulting in increased demand.
 It is difficult to draw an overall conclusion about the impact of health insurance on financial protection, most likely because of differences in health insurance programmes.
-The impact of health insurance on health status suggests a promising positive effect, but more studies from different countries is required.
+The impact of health insurance on health status suggests a promising positive effect, but more studies from different countries are required.

 The interest in achieving UHC via publicly funded health insurance is likely to increase even further in the coming years, and it is one of the United Nation’s Sustainable Development Goals (SDGs) for 2030[111].
 As public health insurance is still being widely implemented in many LMICs, the findings from this review should be of interest to health experts and policy-makers at the national and the international level.